Curse of the Faceless Man

 Curse of the Faceless Man is a 1958 independently made American low-budget black-and-white horror film, produced by Robert E. Kent, directed by Edward L. Cahn, that stars Richard Anderson, Elaine Edwards, Adele Mara, and Luis van Rooten.
 Science fiction writer Jerome Bixby wrote the screenplay.
-The film was theatrically released in the U.S. by United Artists as a double feature with It!
+The film was theatrically released in the U.S. on August 14, 1958 by United Artists as a double feature with It!
 The Terror from Beyond Space.

 The film's storyline concerns a Roman gladiator, buried alive in Pompeii during the eruption of Mount Vesuvius in A.D.
 79, who returns to life in modern times to find the reincarnation of the woman he loves.

 Plot

 During an archeological dig at Pompeii, a worker uncovers a jewel box and the calcified body of a gladiator.
 En route to the Museo di Napoli, the body comes to life and kills the driver of the truck that is transporting it.
 Afterwards, the body, apparently dead again, is found several meters away from the wrecked truck.
 Without witnesses, no one fully understands what has happened.

 The director of the museum, Dr. Carlo Fiorello, asks Dr. Paul Mallon to help him study the body.
 Fiorillo tells Paul that he is not certain that the body is in fact dead, something Paul scoffs at, even though he finds fresh blood on its hands.

 Meanwhile, Dr. Emanuel translates the Etruscan writing found on a bronze brooch that was inside the jewel box.
 It is a curse placed on his owners by Quintillus Aurelius, the gladiator who is now the faceless monster, somehow reanimated after 2,000 years.

 Tina Enright, an artist and Paul's fiancée, shows him her latest painting.
 It is a portrait of Quintillus, who she knows only from her dreams.
 Paul confirms everything that she tells him and grows worried when she says that Quintillus is coming for her.

 The police investigating the truck crash discount Paul's comment that the driver's blood is literally on Quintillus's hands, and Inspector Rinaldi orders the museum closed until the murderer is caught.
 That night, Tina sneaks in to sketch Quintillus.
 He arises and walks toward her.
 She screams, a watchman runs in and shoots Quintillus, but the bullets have no effect.
 Tina faints, Quintillus kills the watchman, then places the bronze brooch on Tina's jacket.
 By the time help arrives, Quintillus is again immobile.